Küçük Ahmed Pasha

-Küçük Ahmed Pasha (died 21 September 1636) was an Ottoman military commander who twice served as beylerbey (governor-general) of Damascus, one term as beylerbey of Anatolia and died commanding troops against Safavid Iran.
+Küçük Ahmed Pasha (Kyçyk Ahmed Pasha; died 21 September 1636) was an Ottoman military commander who twice served as beylerbey (governor-general) of Damascus, one term as beylerbey of Anatolia and died commanding troops against Safavid Iran.
 By eliminating the rebel Ilyas Pasha in Anatolia and the powerful Druze chief Fakhr al-Din in Mount Lebanon and his command role against the Safavids, Ahmed Pasha played an important part in the Ottoman imperial revival under Sultan Murad IV.

 Early career

 Ahmed Pasha was an ethnic Albanian and was nicknamed Küçük (the Small).
 He began his career as a sipahi (regular cavalryman) before becoming a commander of Turkmen cavalries.
 He was appointed the beylerbey (governor-general) of Damascus Eyalet in 1628/29 or 1629/30.
 He was then transferred to the governorship of Anatolia, remaining in that office until 1632.
 During his term there he suppressed the revolt of Ilyas Pasha, who had taken control of the western Anatolian town of Magnesia and whom Ahmed Pasha had captured and brought to Constantinople to be executed.